About Bloomsbury International Encyclopedia of Surrealism

 Bloomsbury International Encyclopedia of Surrealism is an exclusive digital resource presenting the first comprehensive and systematic overview of one of the most influential and enduring 20th-century art movements, from its beginnings to the present day.

-It provides fully searchable access to a 3-volume major reference work, interactive timeline and rare archive images, portraits and artworks to support research and study.
+It provides fully searchable access to a 3-volume major reference work and primary sources, including rare archive images, portraits and artworks, for research and study.

-The Encyclopedia presents the first comprehensive and systematic overview of surrealism internationally, from the beginning of the movement in 1917 to the present day.
+The Encyclopedia presents a systematic overview of surrealism internationally, from the beginning of the movement in 1917:

 Volume 1 includes overviews of national surrealist movements, surrealism’s influence across the visual, applied and performing arts, and analyses of the concepts which underpin surrealism.